 Save the date: 1 & 2 November 2019

-We will meet again.
-This year at The Waterside in Manchester on the 1st and 2nd of November.
+This year we will meet again at Waterside in Manchester on the 1st and 2nd of November.
 Here we will continue the conversation we started in Amsterdam last year.
 This event will gradually take shape in the coming months.

 Call for Proposals